Parabolic Deligne-Lusztig varieties: The conjugacy category

 \subsection{Simultaneous conjugacy}

-A straightforward generalization of conjugacy categories is ``simultaneous conjugation categories'', where objects are families of morphisms $w_1,\ldots,w_n$ with same source and target, and morphisms verify $x\preccurlyeq w_i x$ for all $i$.
+A straightforward generalization of the conjugacy category is the ``simultaneous conjugacy category'', where objects are families of morphisms $w_1,\dots,w_n$ with same source and target, and morphisms verify $x\preccurlyeq w_i x$ for all $i$.
 Most statements have a straightforward generalization to this case.